xiaoma318/ASGConsole/README.md

 ASGConsole provides a user friendly manage console for the AWS AutoScaling Service, which AWS don't have currently.
 Basic function includes Display/Create/Delete/Edit Launch Configuration Group, AutoScaling Group and Scaling Policy Group.
 Advanced funciton is you can remotely enter command to the instances in AutoScaling Group, and it support to do this to multiple instances at the same time.
+Besides, it also include log funciton, you can check the logs under ASGLog directory.

 Start using it
 ----------